sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

   adding ESDC's contributions (e.g. WET).
 The CDO must also be doing lots on that front that warrants to be highlighted

 - 2007 - The first GC position on OSS
-- 2014 - WET-BOEW
+- 2014 - Web Experience Toolkit (WET)
-- 2015 - SSC Functionnal direction software strategy
+- 2015 - SSC Functional direction software strategy
 - 2016 - PCH Elements of a technical interoperability framework
 - 2018 - Open First Whitepaper
 - 2019 - Policy and Directive on Service and Digital